5.1. Hammer IR and Meta Variables

 5.1.10.
 Key Description Lookup

 With the ruamel.yaml package, Hammer can execute the info action, allowing users to look up the description of most keys.
-The comments must be structured like so in order to be read properly:

-# this is another comment for the key "foo"
+foo: bar # this is a comment # this is another comment for the key "foo"

 Hammer will take the descriptions from any defaults.yml files.